Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 Unfortunately, **this docker file will not work for all setups**, as NeRFStudio is a complicated software framework with many dependencies.
 We recommend performing the following steps instead:

 1. Follow the NeRFStudio installation process via the official documentation *https://docs.nerf.studio/quickstart/installation.html* (we used anaconda for running NeRFStudio).
 We have validated the dataset on the latest version (1.1.3).
-The only potential issue with the latest version is installing GSplat (which runs 3DGS) failed when installing using NeRFStudio.
+The only potential issue with the latest version is that GSplat (which runs 3DGS) failed when installing using NeRFStudio.
 However, we were able to install it directly via the Github repo: https://github.com/nerfstudio-project/gsplat.
 2. Download a sample from our dataset via the following link: *https://cvl.cs.nott.ac.uk/resources/nerf_data/bc1_1033_3.zip*
 3. Create a new directory titled 'bc1_1033_3' in the same directory that this repo was downloaded to
 4. Copy bc1_1033_3.zip to this new directory